fraunhoferhhi/vvdecWebPlayer/README.md

 ### Deploy to Webserver

 Edit the `bitstreams.json` file to include the VVC files you want to play and place them below this directory.
-The files can either be raw bitstreams or packaged as MP4-files.
+The files can either be raw bitstreams, packaged as MP4-files, or DASH manifests.
+When using a raw bitstream or a single MP4 file, the file will be downloaded completely before playback, segmented MP4 files will be downloaded segment by segment as specified in the DASH manifest.

 For testing purposes a tiny script to run a Python webserver is included.
 Just run `wasm_test-server.py` using Python 3 from the current directory.
 This starts a very simple webserver